syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

  ![Flowchart](Automatic-Layouts_images/Automatic-Layouts_Flowchart.png)

-## Customize Flowchart Layout Orientation
+## Customize flowchart layout orientation

-Sequence of the Node's direction can be customized by Flowchart Layout Orientation such as **TopToBottom** or **LeftToRight**.
+Sequence of the node's direction can be customized by flowchart layout orientation such as **TopToBottom** or **LeftToRight**.

 ### TopToBottom Orientation
-Arranges the Layout Vertically from Top to Bottom.
+Arranges the layout vertically from top to bottom.

 {% tabs %}